Please visit this page for more information on the underlying vision behind my retreats and courses.

 - Re-storying the land and the wild: myth, story and archetype

 The aim of this course is to make you a better writer, whatever stage of the journey you’re at.
 And so we’re not only examining ideas and the inpiration for your writing: there is a very strong emphasis on the craft of it.
 There is a great deal of attention paid to the structure both of sentences and of arguments, on choosing the right word rather than the obvious one, on avoiding clichés, and so on.
-For every assignment you will receive a marked-up copy which is annotated with comments in this respect.
+For every assignment you will receive a marked-up copy which is annotated with comments of this kind as well as comments which relate to idea and structure.
 My aim is to deconstruct your writing and show you how to put it back together again in a better form.
 It is really important that you are able to take criticism and commentary of this kind and to see it as constructive rather than destructive.
 This is a hard craft, and there is a good deal of competition for people’s reading time, and if you want to reach and influence others with your writing then you have to be the best you can be.
 This takes work and commitment and openness … and someone to show you where you might be going wrong and to offer you ways of improving.
 If you think you may not be open to this way of working, then this course is not for you.

 It is also important, to get the best out of the course, for you to be prepared to engage in discussion around the issues and around your aims – both with me and with the other students on the Google Group for the course (see below).
 But this is very much down to each individual to initiate for themselves; you need to be something of a self-starter!

-The fee for the course is £450 which includes course materials and reading list; detailed feedback on monthly writing assignments which will be tailored to explore a range of writing forms, styles, techniques and strategies; ongoing tuition by email at participants’ instigation, with the option for a telephone or Skype discussion during and at the end of the course; ongoing membership of a private Google Group web forum where you can exchange notes with other students, past and present, and a report at the end of the course summarising your progress, along with recommendations for the future. £200 of the fee is payable on booking, and £250 on completion of the first module.
+The fee for the course is £495 which includes course materials and reading list; detailed feedback on monthly writing assignments which will be tailored to explore a range of writing forms, styles, techniques and strategies; ongoing tuition by email at participants’ instigation; ongoing membership of a private Google Group web forum where you can exchange notes with other students, past and present, and a brief report at the end of the course summarising your progress, along with recommendations for the future. £250 of the fee is payable on booking, and £245 on completion of the first module.
 Because demand for the course is high, places are limited, and a place is reserved for you on booking – which means that other people will be turned away – deposits are not usually refundable if you find that you are unable to take up your place.